 I hired a mold inspection company to come out and take a tape sample from the mold on the mattress and one from the ambient air.
 Stachybotrys, a well-known toxic mold, was detected on the mattress (as well as various other molds).

 To this point, I knew the rental house was a 'sick' house, but it was not until this point that I knew the cause was mold.
 I had concentrated my energy to build a healthy house, but I had not thought about the contents which we moved from the rental house to our new house.
 Fortunately, the kids were sleeping on mattresses which had not been in the rental house, and we did not have a lot of upholstered or other things which we moved.
 I removed the mattress, and the mold company sanitized the room.
 Over the years, I discarded couches and books and rugs and other items which had traveled through the rental house.
-But, I still have some clothing and photographs and other items that present some concern.

 However, for my health, the damage was done.
 I now believe that the toxic mold triggered the Hashimoto's and directly or indirectly led to my current health challenges.